 In the Greek text, Jesus phrased it so that you could translate it: "man shall not separate."
 The technical details here matter.
-Just as God joined, so a "man" ("ανθρωπος"--notice the singular) shall not separate.
-This negative term "no" ("μη້") indicated that under no circumstances (with the subjunctive verb) should the man separate what God joined together.
-Jesus could have used the other word for joins one male and one female in marriage, but man separates what God has joined together.
+Just as God joined, so a "man" ("ἄνθρωπος"--notice the singular) shall not separate.
+This negative term "no" ("μὴ") indicated that under no circumstances (with the subjunctive verb) should the man separate what God joined together.
+Jesus could have used the other word for no ("οὐκ") normally used with the indicative mood, but instead he used the normal "no" used with the subjunctive mood.
+In this context, however, Jesus apparently taught that "no" here means under no circumstances, no possibility of man separating.
+Jesus also emphasized the action of separation ("χωριζέτω").
+This verb indicates marriage, but man separates what God has joined together.
 Jesus contrasted the blessed activity of God joining a male and female in marriage, with the sinful activity of man in separating what God has joined together.
 In essence, God joins and man separates.
 God never intended any form of divorce, for any reason, ever.
 God never separates what He has joined together.
 We will see Jesus expand upon that basic premise in the next verses.